On a Sunday night in Los Angeles, Edmonton Oilers found that checking a team committed to a body scan wasn’t a great strategy.

 In total, the first-class shots totaled 11 for the Oilers, 12 for the Kings, with a subset of the most dangerous 5 alarm shots, six for Los Angeles, and six for Edmonton (running count).

 Conor MacDavid, 4.
 Only two major contributions to the first-class shots of the two oilers.
-Charging the ice at first, he sent a horizontal dart to the nurse, who dropped him on the net.
-But McDaid was late and sluggish on the outside shot in LA’s second goal, then calmed down until he fired a penalty midway through the second.
-He was tied with a few others to lead the team in four strokes.
+He charged the ice at first, sending a horizontal darkness to the nurse, who burned it on the grate.
+But McDaid was late and sluggish on the outside shot in L.A.’s second goal, then cooled down to take a penalty kick halfway through the second.
+He was tied up with a few others to lead the team in strikes, by fours.